Vinod Khosla: Martins Beach dispute

 Since 2010, Khosla has been engaged in a legal dispute regarding public access to Martins Beach, several miles south of Half Moon Bay, California, where he owns adjacent land.
-Martins Beach was a popular family beach and surf spot before Khosla purchased the property adjacent to the beach and blocked access with a gate, armed guards at the road entrance and painting over the welcome sign.
+Martins Beach had been a popular family beach and surf spot before Khosla purchased the property adjacent to the beach and blocked access with a gate, armed guards at the road entrance and painted over the welcome sign.

-In August 2017, a Californian court of appeals ruled that Khosla must restore public access to Martins Beach.
+In August 2017, a California court of appeals ruled that Khosla must restore public access to Martins Beach.
 The plaintiffs stated that they expected Khosla to take the case to the US Supreme Court.
 In October 2018, the Supreme Court announced that it would not hear the appeal of the California appeals court decision.
 In November 2018, a San Mateo County court found that the prior owners of the property had not intended for access to Martins Beach to be public.
 In January 2020, the California Coastal Commission sued Khosla, alleging he was in violation of the California Coastal Act of 1976.